 4. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many cities around the world, including Osaka.
-If you want to find deals on tours, airport transfers, activities, etc, then you can search through this list of Osaka attractions on Klook.
+If you want to find deals on tours, airport transfers, activities, etc, then you can search through these lists of Osaka attractions on Klook or Kkday.
 As described above, they even offer discount tickets to Universal Studios.
 You’ll also find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 Another good website to look through is Viator.
 I haven’t used it as much (probably because of the less pleasing interface) but they’re actually one of the leading online providers of tours and activities.
 They’re owned by TripAdvisor so you know they’re solid.
 You can follow this link to search through tours and activities in Osaka on Viator.